Leamouth: Sporting legacy

 The Thames Ironworks Yard shut in 1912, but its work team Thames Ironworks F.C., founded in 1895, continues to the current day as West Ham United.
 Another Leamouth shipyard was the repair yard of the Castle Shipping Line, their works team Castle Swifts would indirectly merge with the Thames Ironworks football team in 1895.

 Contemporary Leamouth

 Trinity Buoy Wharf contains London's only lighthouse.
 There are also live-work units, many in the form of the Container Cities.

 Redevelopment projects

 The London City Island is a major redevelopment project by architects Glenn Howells that will provide 1,706 homes, stores, shops, restaurants, cafés, and arts facilities including the English National Ballet.
 Goodluck Hope is a residential-led development by Todd Architects comprising 804 apartments, lofts and townhouses.

+In September 2025, planning permission was granted for the development of a mixed-use complex comprising a wharf, student accommodation, and social housing.
+The site, located on a peninsula, had previously been designated as a Safeguarded wharf.
+For several decades, the land remained vacant due to planning restrictions associated with its safeguarded status and limited demand for additional wharf capacity in the area.

 Roads

 The Leamouth Peninsula has historically had poor transport links compared to the rest of Poplar, today it is connected to it by a main road splitting its halves: the A1020 Lower Lea Crossing which is a local by-pass of the A13.